 2. Aim for a friendly, casual tone

-There’s no need to be overly formal on your online portfolio page.
+There’s no need to be overly formal on your online portfolio website page.
+Keep the page name simple.
 This is your own space for representing yourself on the web.
 Let yourself feel at home, and write your About page the same way you would normally speak.

 David Uzochukwu’s portfolio